 More frequent check-ins – Hold a daily status meeting to keep everyone updated.
 You could make this company-wide, or by each department.
 You can utilize communication tools like Zoom for online meetings.
 Record each meeting with Screencast-O-Matic and send a link to share with team members who aren’t able to make it.
 In each meeting, you can have everyone share what they’re working on so managers can keep projects on track and identify areas where help is needed.

 Announcement videos – If you have company news to share, do it in a video.
-Video is more personal and makes it easier for people to understand your tone and nuance.
+Internal communications videos are more personal and makes it easier for people to understand your tone and nuance.
 That’s especially helpful during times of transition and confusion.

 Training and tutorials – You can have your HR department keep everyone updated on new processes and procedures while people are working from home.
 Have them create quick videos with a screen recorder.
 They can create video tutorials with Screencast-O-Matic’s Scripted Recordings feature.